ambiaahmed1/Shoe-Store-Automation/README.md

 When I view the brands from the drop down
 Then I will see 254 brand names in alpha numeric case sensitive

+**Issues:**
+ 1. Promotional Code does not give you the valid format on error message.
+ 2. After completing a brand search and clicking the back button, message remains “Please Select a Brand”.
+ 3. Input Text fields does not have any boundaries.
+ 4. Failing to load images